OldUnreal/UnrealTournamentPatches/README.md

 4. Within the ~/Library/Application Support/ folder, create a new folder called "Unreal Tournament" (without the quotes!)
 5. Copy the Maps, Sounds, Textures, and Music folders from your existing UT installation into the folder you've just created
 6. Go into the Textures folder and delete the LadderFonts.utx and UWindowFonts.utx files

+> [!CAUTION]
+> Please ensure that you do **NOT** copy the contents of the original game's System directory into ~/Library/Application Support/, otherwise the game will not launch!

 After installing the data files, you should be able to launch the UnrealTournament app!